yaacov/rag-chat-interface/README.md

 - Ask any question about loaded documents
 - Type `dump` to see system information
 - Type `read: URL_OR_FILE` to load new content
+- Type `read: /path/to/directory` to load all supported files from a directory
 - Type `help` to see the help message

 ## Local AI models